AdobeDocs/commerce-extensibility/src/pages/starter-kit/structure.md

 The source code follows the [file structure](https://developer.adobe.com/app-builder/docs/guides/extensions/extension_migration_guide/#old-file-structure) of a typical App Builder application.
 Most importantly, the `actions` directory contains the source code for all the serverless actions.

-The following diagram shows the directory structure of the Starter Kit project:
+The following diagram shows the directory structure of the starter kit project:

 ```tree
 |__ root